Ayush-Noorani/Agile-Project/backend/README.md

 │   ├── views #routes/endpoints for the backend
 │   ├── key #stores the key
-│   ├── helpers #additional common functions to be used
+│   ├── helpers #additional common functions to be used │   ├── controllers # functions to be used in views (optional)